Cal Raleigh Player Props: Mariners vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.3 K/9, the 10th-best in MLB.
+- The pitching staff for the Blue Jays has a collective 9.6 K/9, the fifth-best in MLB.

-- Blue Jays pitchers combine to allow 30 total home runs at a clip of 1.2 per game (to rank 17th in baseball).
+- The Blue Jays rank 19th in baseball in home runs allowed (31 total, 1.2 per game).

-- Manoah (1-1) gets the starting nod for the Blue Jays in his sixth start of the season.
-He's put together a 5.13 ERA in 26 1/3 innings pitched, with 21 strikeouts.
+- Gausman (2-2) gets the starting nod for the Blue Jays in his sixth start of the season.
+He has a 2.84 ERA in 31 2/3 innings pitched, with 41 strikeouts.

-- The righty last pitched on Saturday against the New York Yankees, when he threw seven scoreless innings while giving up two hits.
+- His most recent time out was on Sunday against the New York Yankees, when the righty threw seven scoreless innings while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.